Muskan-kumari1/javascript.md/project.md

 8. Functions in Javascript
 9.  important functions of Javascript
 10. Variable in Javascript
-11. DOM(Document Object Method)
-12. What is an Operator and Type of Operators in Js
+11. What is an Operator and Type of Operators in Js
-13. String Concatenation in Javascript
+12. String Concatenation in Javascript
-14. Array in Javascript
+13. Array in Javascript
-15. Conditional Statement in Javascript
+14. Conditional Statement in Javascript
-16. Types of Conditional Statements in Javascipt
+15. Types of Conditional Statements in Javascipt
-17. Event Handling in Javascript
+16. Event Handling in Javascript
-18. Loop in Javascript
+17. Loop in Javascript

 # 1. What Is javascript